Orange-OpenSource/RAVENS/README.md

 ### mbedOS

-A reference driver for mbedOS, specialized for the K64F board is available.
+* The reference integration is implemented on the top of mbedOS.

-This driver include the main mbedOS repository and the `easy-connect` component, as a way to keep the minimal network code a generic as possible.
+* Network drivers rely on the `easy-connect` component from mbedOS, as a way to keep the minimal network code a generic as possible.

+* A modified version of `FreescaleIAP` driver is used to implement flash rewriting.

 A `make_mbed.sh` script is available and, assuming it is run from the root of the repository, will build the compilation environment for building Munin on mbedOS.